Bird Watching in Rwanda – An Ultimate Experience

 Kigali, Rwanda’s major city and capital is the entry point into Rwanda via the Kigali International Airport and therefore offers your first birding opportunities in Rwanda.

-Despite it being the cleanest capital city and main entry point to Rwanda one of the renowned mountain gorilla destinations in the Africa, Kigali is remarkably one of the best bird watching areas that you should consider a must to visit while on safari in Africa.
+Despite it being the cleanest capital city and main entry point to Rwanda one of the renowned mountain gorilla destinations in Africa, Kigali is remarkably one of the best bird watching areas that you should consider a must to visit while on safari in Africa.
 It features several birding sites most of which include the wetlands, woodlands, forest, open grassland.

 Birding Spots in the Kigali City